sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 });
 ````

-Now let's say that we want to find some records and then process then and finally return the result.
-Both operations (find and process) are async.
+In the callback pattern we call a function that will do the asynchronous operation.
+As one of the parameters we pass a function that will be called when the operation is done.

 ### Setup

-We need some functions to call in order to play with the callbacks.
-In the real world this functions will make an AJAX request somewhere and return the results but for now let's just use timeouts.
+In order to illustrate how they work we need a couple of functions that will find and process the records.
+In the real world this functions will make an AJAX request and return the results, but for now let's just use timeouts.

 ```javascript
 function finder(records, cb) {